Why we still use Doxygen (just not the way you think)

 Use Doxygen as a parser, not a publisher

 Doxygen also generates XML alongside HTML.
-Same structured data, just in a format you can do something with.
+Same structured data, in a format you can actually work with.

 From that XML you can produce markdown, RST, or whatever format your docs platform expects.
 The API reference becomes part of your docs instead of a separate site bolted on.
 Sphinx, Docusaurus, Antora, MkDocs, whatever you’re already using.